-Butterflies are known for their beauty and vivid color patterns.
+Butterflies are known for their beauty and vivid colour patterns.
 Biologists are interested in measuring the reflectance of butterfly wings in the ultra-violet and visible ranges to better understand the species and its interaction with its ecosystem.
 Avantes systems can be used effectively for measuring such delicate biological samples.
 Avantes recently did some testing with some customer provided samples and the results were quite impressive.

 Equipment and Setup

-An Avantes AvaSpec-2048L spectrometer was used in combination with a 400μm core UVIR broadband reflection probe and our high power AvaLight-XE light source to perform the reflection measurement.
+An Avantes AvaSpec-2048L spectrometer was used in combination with a 400μm core UVIR broadband reflection probe and our high-power AvaLight-XE light source to perform the reflection measurement.
 The reference for the measurement was a WS-2 diffuse white reference tile which was held in a fixed position on the thin film stage and used as the surface on which the sample was placed.
 Below are some images of the sample set up and samples.

 Keeping the reference tile in a fixed position a butterfly’s wing was measured at multiple locations.
 The locations of choice were those which showed obvious differentiation from other parts of the wing.
-A dark and reference was taken with the WS2 white reference tile.
+A dark reference was taken with the WS2 white reference tile.
 The percent reflectance was then measured on the samples.

 There were noticeably different distinctions between the measurement spots across the butterfly’s wings.
 Locations 1-4 are shown in Figure 1 and locations 1-2 correlate to Figure 2.
 Figure 1 exhibits spectral features (peaks) in the ultraviolet and visible while Figure 2 which measures a much darker sample has fewer notable features and much lower reflectance values.